 Lifeco does not have a formal dividend policy.
 The declaration and payment of dividends is at the discretion of the Lifeco Board of Directors.
 The decision to declare a dividend takes into account a variety of factors including the level of earnings, adequacy of capital, and availability of cash resources.
-As a holding company, Lifeco's ability to pay dividends is dependent upon Lifeco receiving dividends from its operating subsidiaries.
+As a holding company, Lifeco's ability to pay dividends and, in part, its ability to deploy capital is dependent upon Lifeco receiving dividends from its operating subsidiaries.
 Lifeco's operating subsidiaries are subject to regulation in a number of jurisdictions, each of which maintains its own regime for determining the amount of capital that must be held in connection with the different businesses carried on in those jurisdictions.
 The requirements imposed by the regulators in any jurisdiction may change from time to time, and thereby impact the ability of the operating subsidiaries to pay dividends to Lifeco.